HDcha/CppND_SG/README.md

       The README describes the project you have built.
       The README also indicates the file and class structure, along with the expected behavior or output of the program.

-    * ( ) The README includes information about each rubric point addressed.
+    * (x) The README includes information about each rubric point addressed.
       The README indicates which rubric points are addressed.
 The README also indicates where in the code (i.e. files and
       line numbers) that the rubric points are addressed.